PencilCode/reference/documents/turtle/animation.html.md

 When a turtle is created using `new Turtle`, its appearance matches that of the default turtle.
 Similarly, when a sprite is created using `new Sprite`, it is displayed as a semi-transparent gray box.
 However, their appearances can be changed in a variety of ways.

-When creating the turtle, various [CSS](http://www.w3schools.com/css/default.asp) properties can be set.
+When creating the object, various [CSS](http://www.w3schools.com/css/default.asp) properties can be set.

 | Property | Expected Value                        | Function                                                                                                            |
 |----------|---------------------------------------|---------------------------------------------------------------------------------------------------------------------|